John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 As a user of the Calendar API,

-I am able to rely on proper coding practices, so that I do not accidently creating a bug by changing the event ID.
+I am able to rely on proper coding practices, so that I do not accidently create a bug by changing the event ID.

 **Assumptions**